shreybohra/matlab-sw/README.md

 Exporting geometries from MATLAB to SOLIDWORKS

 ## loft
-Exports a series of cross sectionds at z coordinates to a solidworks part constructed using lofts.
+Exports a series of cross sections at z coordinates to a solidworks part constructed using lofts.

 To use:

 1) open **loft.m**
 2) Create an array of the z coordinates of your cross sections - line 12
 3) Import your cross sections.
 These must be as *polyshapes* - see the MATLAB documentation.
-  For this, you can use **import_aerofoil.m** to import aerfoils from airfoiltools.com
+  For this, you can use **import_aerofoil.m** to import aerofoils from airfoiltools.com
 4) For variable cross sections, you can define the cross section to use by modifying the choose_xc function
 5) Define your centre of transformation
 6) Transformations of the cross section (enlargements and rotations) occur on line 57 - modify the parameters to those desired.